Cov-ComSec/Cov-ComSec.github.io/content/posts/2022_race_conditions/index.md

 The first challenge was a simple TOCTOU race condition with very little complexity.
 The challenge binary was inside a docker container running with SUID privileges and owned by root.

-Once connected over SSH, we see the binary in the ctf user's home directory.
+Once connected over SSH, we can see the binary in the ctf user's home directory.
 The binary takes a file path as an argument, and will print the contents of any file on the filesystem except the flag.

 In a lot of Linux systems this would be enough for privilege escalation, for example we could attempt to crack the passwords in /etc/shadow  or read root ssh keys, but since this is a docker container, and a slightly contrived beginner challenge, root has no password or ssh keys.